zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 But enough about me – back to Malcolm and Lorna and  the attic that needs cleaning out.
 “To clean out” is a two-word phrasal verb meaning to clean

 completely.
 The “out” is used mostly for emphasis h ere to indicate that you are doing something very thoroughly.
 “I need to clean o ut my desk.”
 I need to get everything out of my desk.
-That actually is a phras e that you might hear if you are fired.
+That actually is a phrase that you might hear if you are fired.
 You may tell someone to clean out their desk, meaning take all of your things with you because you don’t work here anymore .
 Here we’re just talking about cleaning out the attic in the house.

 Lorna continues, “And we really should clean the up holstery on the sofa and dining chairs.”
 “Upholstery” (upholstery) is the cl oth that covers the chair or the couch or some place where you sit.
 You have upholst ery in your car, for example, over the seats that you sit on.
 You have u pholstery on a sofa or a couch.
 You have upholstery, typically, on nice chai rs.
 If the chair is made of wood and there is no cushion on it, then it doesn’t have  any upholstery, typically.
 But if there is a cushion that makes it soft and nice to s it on, then usually that will have upholstery on it – that chair will have upholstery.